on Standalone Financial Statements

-1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the Annexure 1 a statement on the matters specified in the paragraph3 and 4 of theOrder to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government in terms of sub section 11 of Section 143 of the Act wegive in the Annexure 1 a statement on the matters specified in paragraphs 3 and 4 of theOrder to the extent applicable.

-a.
-We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-c.
-The reports on the accounts of the branch offices of the Company audited underSection 143(8) of the Act by branch auditors have been sent to us and have beenproperly dealt with by us in preparing this report
+(c) The reports on the accounts of the branch offices of the Company audited underSection 143(8) of the Act by the branch auditors have been sent to us and have beenproperly dealt with by us in preparing this report.

-e.
-Except for the effects of the matter described in the Basis for Qualified Opinionparagraph abovein our opinion the aforesaid standalone financial statements comply withthe Accounting Standards specified under Section 133 of the Actread with relevant rules issued there under.
+(e) Except for the effects of the matters described in the Basis for Qualified Opinionsection above in our opinion the aforesaid Standalone Ind AS Financial Statements complywith the Indian Accounting Standards (Ind AS) prescribed under Section 133 of the Actread with relevant rules issued there under.

-g.
-As per notification No. GSR 463(E) dated 5th June 2015 issued by the Ministry ofCorporate Affairs Government of India Section 164(2) of the Companies Act 2013 is notapplicable to the Company;
+(g) As per notification No. GSR 463(E) dated 5th June 2015 issued by the Ministry ofCorporate Affairs Government of India Section 164(2) of the Companies Act 2013 is notapplicable to the Company.

 i.
 The Company has disclosed the impact of pending litigations on its financialposition in its

 ii.
-The company did not have any long term contracts including derivative contracts forwhich there were any material foreseeable losses; and
+The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses and

 |3.
-As required by section 143(5) of the Act we give in Annexure 'C' a statement onthe matters specified by the Comptroller and Auditor General of India in respect of the Company. || |
+As required by section 143(5) of the Act we give in Annexure - 3 a statement on the matters specified in the Directions issued by the Comptroller and Auditor General of India in respect of the Company. || |

-|For B.N.
-Misra & Co ||For Sharma Goel & Co.
-LLP ||For and on behalf of Board of Directors |
+|For Singhi & Co. ||For Chatterjee & Co. ||For and on behalf of Board of Directors |

 |Chartered Accountants ||Chartered Accountants || |

-|Firm Registration no.32l095E ||Firm Registration no.000643N || |
+|Firm Registration No. 302049E ||Firm Registration No. 302114E || |